madebyshape/craft-cms/README.md

 ### 1b.
 Option 2: Git

-You can clone the repo from Github using Git CLI:
+You can clone the repo from GitHub using the Git CLI:

 ```shell
 git clone git@github.com:madebyshape/craft-cms.git